Skip to main content

 Introducing Growth Hormone Peptide Therapy

-Growth Hormone is a clinical strategy designed to counteract this stress-induced suppression.
+Growth Hormone Peptide Therapy is a clinical strategy designed to counteract this stress-induced suppression.
 This approach uses specific, small protein chains called peptides to signal the body to produce and release its own growth hormone.
 These peptides are known as secretagogues, meaning they promote secretion.
+They work by interacting with the natural machinery of the pituitary gland and hypothalamus.
+Two main classes of peptides are central to this therapeutic approach.

 1. Growth Hormone-Releasing Hormone (GHRH) Analogs

-This class of peptides, which includes substances like and a modified version called CJC-1295, are structurally similar to the body’s own GHRH.
+This class of peptides, which includes substances like Sermorelin and a modified version called CJC-1295, are structurally similar to the body’s own GHRH.
 They function by binding to and activating the GHRH receptor on the pituitary somatotrophs.
 In essence, they mimic and amplify the body’s natural “go” signal for GH release.

-By providing a clear, strong stimulus directly at the pituitary level, they can help overcome the blunted sensitivity caused by high cortisol.
+By providing a clear, strong stimulus directly at the pituitary level, they can help overcome the blunted GHRH sensitivity caused by high cortisol.
 This approach respects the body’s natural regulatory systems, as the amount of GH released is still subject to the body’s feedback mechanisms, such as IGF-1 levels.

 • Sermorelin ∞ A peptide containing the first 29 amino acids of human GHRH, which is the active portion of the hormone.
 It has a relatively short half-life, producing a physiological pulse of GH that mimics the body’s natural patterns.